UK Modern Slavery Act

 We integrate human rights, including modern slavery, into our own operations’ risk management processes.
 To better understand human rights risks and our exposure in Mexico, we take into consideration public information such as the Global Slavery Index, the Business and Human Rights Guide for Mexico (developed by the Danish Institute for Human Rights) and Country Reports on Human Rights Practices by the United States Department of State.
 The Transparency International Corruption Perceptions Index is also useful to understand exposure to related issues such as corruption.
 In addition, we use perception studies to gain insights into the Company’s human rights risks at the community level.

 A cross-functional Management team has conducted a risk assessment to evaluate human rights risks, including modern slavery.
 This evaluation has identified the areas of the business, including vulnerable groups, which are most exposed to the risk of human rights violations.
-From these insights and certain best practice guidelines, the Company is adapting its Due Diligence procedures in regards to contractors and suppliers to include the appropriate steps so as to consider modern slavery risks in their selection and retention processes.
+From these insights, the Company adapted its third-party Due Diligence procedures to consider modern slavery risks

 We recognise that additional work is still required on an ongoing basis to further develop our ability to correctly identify other potential signs of modern slavery that are less evident.

-In 2017 we will pursue our efforts to embed the necessary controls in our operations and best practices to prevent modern slavery.
-For our mining operations, this includes further developing our risk and mitigation procedures, as well as monitoring compliance with our standards.
-We will focus our efforts on developing the competences of mining contractors to prevent any human rights risks.
-We welcome multi-stakeholder dialogue and collaboration to prevent modern slavery.
+During 2018 we will pursue our efforts to embed the necessary controls into our operations and best practices to ensure prevention of modern slavery.
+We will focus our efforts on developing the competencies of mining contractors to prevent any human rights risks.
+We will remain highly committed to multi-stakeholder dialogue and collaboration to prevent modern slavery in any of its forms.

 BEYOND COMPLIANCE: EFFECTIVE REPORTING UNDER THE MODERN SLAVERY ACT.
 A civil society guide for commercial organisations on the transparency in supply chains clause.